 Return the builder ID for the builder with this builder name.
 If such a builder is already in the database, this returns the ID.
-If not and autoCreate is True, the builder is added to the database.
+If not, the builder is added to the database.

-- builderid (integer) the builder - masterid (integer) the master removeBuilderMaster (builderid=None, masterid=None)
+- builderid (integer) the builder - masterid (integer) the master removeBuilderMaster(builderid=None, masterid=None)